JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 which single employee to work in that room, is that connected. also u can only select one? or 3 combo box isntead? then 3?
 3 emps 1 room?

+someone can add user details from users table name email username to user dashboard

+paymentpage for event needs fk from guest id to add payment and probs fk from reservaiton too before itll work

+rooms db i only show 6 rooms on ui currently 1 page, but db has 9 rooms.